ngray0/Automatic-Medical-Coding/README.md

 This is were the code for running the experiments and evaluating explanation methods are found.

 # My setup
-I ran the experiments on one A100 80GB per experiment.
+All experiements were ran on a single A100 80GB per experiment.

 # Acknowledgement
 Thank you again to Joakim Edin and contributers for making their [Explainable Medical Coding](https://github.com/JoakimEdin/explainable-medical-coding) available.
 This made experiementation much easier.